openhive-network/hive/programs/beekeeper/beekeeper_wasm/README.md

 // Note: We are providing `true` as the third argument to create a wallet.
-// This means that the wallet will be created in "in-memory" mode, and will not be persisted to disk. const { wallet } = await session.createWallet('wallet1', 'password', true);
+// This means that the wallet will be created in "in-memory" mode, and will not be persisted to disk.
+// When using inMemory mode in Beekeeper options, this argument is optional, as all wallets will be created as temporary. const { wallet } = await session.createWallet('wallet1', 'password', true);

 console.log(wallet.isTemporary); // true